APPLICABLE RULES- BIO WASTE MANAGEMENT RULES,2016

 1. Issue of License

-The authorisation shall be one time for non-bedded occupiers and the authorisation in such cases shall be deemed to have been granted if not objected by the prescribed authority within a period of 90 days from the date of receipt of duly completed application along with such necessary documents.In case of any change in the Bio-medical waste generation, handling ,treatment and disposal for which authorisation was earlier granted the occupier or operator shall intimate to the prescribed authority about the change or variation in the activity and shall submit a fresh application in form II for modification of the conditions of authorisation.
+The authorisation shall be one time for non-bedded occupiers and the authorisation in such cases shall be deemed to have been granted if not objected by the prescribed authority within a period of 90 days from the date of receipt of a duly completed application along with such necessary documents.In case of any change in the Bio-medical waste generation, handling, treatment and disposal for which authorisation was earlier granted the occupier or operator shall inform the prescribed authority about the change or variation in the activity and shall submit a fresh application in form II for modification of the conditions of authorisation.

 Documents required-